The Works of Richard Westcott

 Some Notes on Using Your PDF Book: This is written for Windows, I can’t tell you about Apple.
 Your book should automatically open with Google or Microsoft Edge.
 To ensure that you can see the full cover illustration and title page, try setting your view to “2 page.”
 The Table of Contents is interactive.
 Clicking…

-He has appeared live at four The Moth Mainstage Events (Boston, New York City, Worcester, and Philadelphia).
+He has appeared live at four The Moth Mainstage Events.
+His story is available at The Moth Radio Hour.
 If you are not familiar with The Moth Radio Hour or Podcast, I encourage you to check it out.